Finding Your Feet: Home media

 The film was released on DVD and Blu-ray in the United Kingdom on 25 June 2018.

 Following on from the film's box-office success, Finding Your Feet was the #2 film in the official U.K. DVD and Blu-ray chart, behind The Greatest Showman, which narrowly took the number-one spot.
 The Best Picture Oscar winner, The Shape of Water, debuted at #5.

 Awards

 On 15 January 2018 the film won the Audience Award for Best Film at the Palm Springs International Film Festival.

 French remake

 A French remake of Finding Your Feet based on the original screenplay written by Nick Moorcroft & Meg Leonard started shooting in Paris, France, on August 10, 2020.
-The film, entitled Alors On Danse was directed, adapted by and stars Michèle Laroque and will be theatrically released by UGC nationwide in France on January 22, 2022.
+The film, entitled Alors On Danse was directed, adapted by and stars Michèle Laroque and was theatrically released by UGC nationwide in France on January 22, 2022.
 The film features an all-star French cast including Thierry Lhermitte, Isabelle Nanty and Jean-Hugues Anglade.